-Nauticus will require significant capital to develop and grow its business, including developing and producing its commercial robotic systems and other products, establishing or expanding design, research and development, production, sales and maintenance and service facilities and building Nauticus' brand.
-Nauticus has incurred and expects to continue incurring significant expenses which will impact its profitability, including research and development expenses, procurement costs, sales, marketing and distribution expenses as Nauticus builds its brand and markets its robotic systems, and general and administrative expenses as Nauticus scales its operations, identifies and commits resources to investigate new areas of demand and incurs costs as a public company.
-In addition, Nauticus may incur significant costs servicing, maintaining and refurbishing its robotic ocean vehicles, and it expects that the cost to repair and service its robotic systems will increase over time as its vehicles age.
-Nauticus' ability to become profitable in the future will not only depend on its ability to complete the design and development of its robotic vehicles to meet projected performance metrics, identify and investigate new areas of demand and successfully market its robotic systems and RaaS subscription model, but also to sell, whether outright or through subscriptions, its ocean systems at prices needed to achieve its expected margins and control its costs, including the risks and costs associated with operating, maintaining and financing Nauticus' robotic systems.
-If Nauticus is unable to efficiently design, develop, manufacture, market, deploy, distribute and service its robotic systems in a cost-effective manner, Nauticus' margins, profitability and prospects would be materially and adversely affected.
+We will require significant capital to develop and grow our business, including developing and producing our commercial robotic systems and other products, establishing or expanding design, research and development, production, sales and maintenance and service facilities and building our brand.
+We have incurred and expects to continue incurring significant expenses which will impact our profitability, including research and development expenses, procurement costs, sales, marketing and distribution expenses as we build our brand and market our robotic systems, and general and administrative expenses as we scale our operations, identify and commit resources to investigate new areas of demand and incur costs as a public company.
+In addition, we may incur significant costs servicing, maintaining and refurbishing our robotic ocean vehicles, and we expect that the cost to repair and service our robotic systems will increase over time as our vehicles age.
+Our ability to become profitable in the future will not only depend on our ability to complete the design and development of our robotic vehicles to meet projected performance metrics, identify and investigate new areas of demand and successfully market our robotic systems and RaaS subscription model, but also to sell, whether outright or through subscriptions, our ocean systems at prices needed to achieve our expected margins and control our costs, including the risks and costs associated with operating, maintaining and financing Our robotic systems.
+If we are unable to efficiently design, develop, manufacture, market, deploy, distribute and service our robotic systems in a cost-effective manner, our margins, profitability and prospects would be materially and adversely affected.

-Nauticus, any manufacturing partners, and suppliers may rely on complex machinery for production, which involves a significant degree of risk and uncertainty in terms of operational performance and costs.
+We, any manufacturing partners, and suppliers may rely on complex machinery for production, which involves a significant degree of risk and uncertainty in terms of operational performance and costs.

-Nauticus, any third-party manufacturing partners, and suppliers may rely on complex machinery for the production and assembly of Nauticus' robotic systems, which will involve a significant degree of uncertainty and risk in terms of operational performance and costs.
-Nauticus' facilities, and those of any third-party manufacturing partners and suppliers consist or are expected to consist of large-scale machinery combining many components.
+We, any third-party manufacturing partners, and suppliers may rely on complex machinery for the production and assembly of our robotic systems, which will involve a significant degree of uncertainty and risk in terms of operational performance and costs.
+Our facilities, and those of any third-party manufacturing partners and suppliers consist or are expected to consist of large-scale machinery combining many components.
 These components may suffer unexpected malfunctions from time to time and will depend on repairs and spare parts to resume operations, which may not be available when needed.
 Unexpected malfunctions of these components may significantly affect the intended operational efficiency.
-Operational performance and costs can be difficult to predict and are often influenced by factors outside of Nauticus' or any third-party manufacturing partners' and suppliers' control, such as, but not limited to, scarcity of natural resources, environmental hazards and remediation, costs associated with decommissioning of machines, labor disputes and strikes, difficulty or delays in obtaining governmental permits, damages or defects in electronic systems, industrial accidents, fire, seismic activity and natural disasters.
-Should operational risks materialize, it may result in the personal injury to or death of workers, the loss of production equipment, damage to production facilities, monetary losses, delays and unanticipated fluctuations in production, environmental damage, administrative fines, increased insurance costs and potential legal liabilities, all which could have a material adverse effect on Nauticus' business, prospects, financial condition and operating results.
+Operational performance and costs can be difficult to predict and are often influenced by factors outside of our or any third-party manufacturing partners' and suppliers' control, such as, but not limited to, scarcity of natural resources, environmental hazards and remediation, costs associated with decommissioning of machines, labor disputes and strikes, difficulty or delays in obtaining governmental permits, damages or defects in electronic systems, industrial accidents, fire, seismic activity and natural disasters.
+Should operational risks materialize, they may result in the personal injury to or death of workers, the loss of production equipment, damage to production facilities, monetary losses, delays and unanticipated fluctuations in production, environmental damage, administrative fines, increased insurance costs and potential legal liabilities, all which could have a material adverse effect on our business, prospects, financial condition and operating results.

-Nauticus faces risks related to natural disasters, health epidemics and other outbreaks, which could significantly disrupt its operations.
+We face risks related to natural disasters, health epidemics and other outbreaks, which could significantly disrupt our operations.